logo

 Children with special needs who do decide to enroll back in their neighborhood school after their time homeschooling have often surpassed the expectations of their schools when they return.
 In some areas, they chose to go back to public school part time for classes that have specialist teachers or are subjects that were of special interest to them when they had a chance to discover their own interests.

-Browse in your public library, local bookstores and online retailers for books on homeschooling and special education and curriculum.
+Browse in your public library, local bookstores and online retailers for books like:

 Riverbend DS Website